Bayesian Nonparametric Common Atoms Regression for Generating Synthetic Controls in Clinical Trials: Application in Glioblastoma

-Finally, we identify representative simulations from the $L$ repetitions under each of the two scenarios by finding the instance with $p$-value closest to the median of the respective histogram.
-For these two selected repetitions, we show Kaplan-Meier survival curves in the left and right panels of Figure \ref{fig:KM}, respectively.
-We observe that under the $H_0$ scenario, the survival curves in the two arms are quite alike with wide confidence intervals, whereas under the $H_1$ scenario significant improvements in the survival times can be observed for the treatment arm for the first 80 weeks.
+Finally, we identify representative simulations from the $L$ repetitions under each of the two scenarios by finding the instance with $p$-value closest to the median of the respective histograms.
+For these two representatives, we show Kaplan-Meier (KM) survival curves in the top panels of Figure \ref{fig:KM}, respectively.
+We observe that the survival curves in the two arms are quite alike with wide confidence intervals under the $H_{0}$ scenario, whereas significant improvements in the survival times can be observed for the treatment arm for the first 80 weeks under the $H_1$ scenario.

+\paragraph*{(ii) Matching-based two-step procedure:} We use the Matching procedure to create a synthetic control and then follow the same routine of (i) for inference on treatment effects.
+The results are provided in the bottom panels of Figures \ref{fig:pvals_GBM} and \ref{fig:KM}.
+The distribution of the $p$-values under the $H_{1}$ scenario is less peaked around 0 compared to the IS-based procedure.
+This is also reflected in the representative KM plot under $H_{1}$ in having a much wider confidence interval around the survival curve possibly indicating the IS-based approach is doing better than Matching in creating equivalent populations.

-\paragraph*{(ii) Model-based inference:} For model-based inference on treatment effects, we first asses goodness-of-fit of the CA-PPMx model (see Section \ref{subsec:goodnessoffit} in the supplementary materials for details).
+\paragraph*{(iii) Model-based inference:} As it is not straightforward to account for the uncertainty in creating the synthetic control in the aforementioned two-step procedures, we consider a fully model-based approach.
+For inference on treatment effects, we first assess goodness-of-fit of the CA-PPMx model (see Section \ref{subsec:goodnessoffit} in the supplementary materials for details).
 Quantile-quantile plots for the two scenarios are shown in Figure \ref{fig:qqplot_GBM}.
 Near diagonal lines indicate no evidence for a lack of fit.

-We then report the posterior probability $p_{\ell} \equiv p(\HR<0.6 \mid \Data)$ (with $\ell$ indexing the $L=100$ repeat simulations) at time horizon $50$ weeks under the proposed model.
+We then evaluate the posterior probability $p_{\ell} \equiv p(\HR<0.6 \mid \Data)$ (with $\ell$ indexing the $L=100$ repeat simulations) at $t=50$ weeks under the proposed model.
 The left panel of Figure \ref{fig:HR_GBM} shows histograms of $p_{\ell}$ under $H_{0}$ (in blue) and under $H_{1}$ (in red).
-As desired, under $H_{0}$, the posterior probabilities are clustered close to zero, whereas under $H_{1}$, the histogram is sharply peaked close to 1.0.
+As desired, the posterior probabilities are clustered near $0$ under $H_{0}$, but are peaked near $1$ under $H_{1}$.